valley-behavioral-health/Data-Science/present.md

     return sum(sums)
 ```

-Get total number of columns containing more than one value for all clients by summing the total number of columns with changes for each client.
+Get the total number of columns containing more than one value for all clients by summing the total number of columns with changes for each client.

 ```python